alex-gamero/100-days-of-code/r1-log.md

 ### R1D47
 Today I started a new project, something simple but I hope it looks good.
 Memora, a simple web page to study languages with Flashcards.

+### R1D48
+Some improvements were made to the Memora code by adding database functionalities, and it is now truly incredible.